What is a Process Flow chart?

 - Review the flowchart with others involved in the process (workers, supervisors, suppliers, customers) to see if they agree that the process is drawn accurately.

-- Don’t worry too much about drawing the flowchart the “right way.”
-The right way is the way that helps those involved understand the process.
+- Don’t worry about drawing the flowchart the “right way.”
+Ultimately, the right way is the way that helps those involved understand the process.

 - Identify and involve in the flowcharting process all key people involved with the process.
-This includes those who do the work in the process: suppliers, customers and supervisors.
+This includes suppliers, customers and supervisors.
 Involve them in the actual flowcharting sessions by interviewing them before the sessions and/or by showing them the developing flowchart between work sessions and obtaining their feedback.

 - Do not assign a “technical expert” to draw the flowchart.
 People who actually perform the process should do it.